jhotadhari/geo-masala/src/readme/readme.txt

 * ...

 = What is a Feature? =
 The term "Feature" is used in the cartographic context.
-A representation of a real-world object on a map. [feature|Definition - Esri Support GIS Dictionary](https://support.esri.com/en/other-resources/gis-dictionary/term/dcc335be-78ae-4bd2-b254-b44c37343f75)
+A representation of a real-world object on a map [feature|Definition - Esri Support GIS Dictionary](https://support.esri.com/en/other-resources/gis-dictionary/term/dcc335be-78ae-4bd2-b254-b44c37343f75).
 Within this plugin, a Feature can represent a simple location (Marker), a way/route/track (Polyline) or an Area (Polygon/Rectangle).
 A couple of properties are stored with the Feature, eg. appereance and popup-content data.